-Sensoji is also host to the Sanja Matsuri each May, one of the “big three” traditional festivals in Japan and a not-to-miss experience if you’re in Tokyo at the time.
+Sensōji is also the venue of the Sanja Matsuri each May, one of the “big three” traditional festivals in Japan and a not-to-miss experience if you’re in Tokyo at the time.

-- Like Traveling Back in Time: Tokyo Rickshaw Experiences
+- Travel Back in Time: Tokyo Rickshaw Experiences

 - Go Beyond Tokyo’s Guidebook Weirdness to Find the Truly Unique